Stay Safe by using your Common Sense on Safari.

 Common Sense on Safari is The Rule of the Day – Don’t Leave Home without it.

-Common Sense is not something we are born with but developed over time.
+Common Sense is not something we are born with but develops over time.
 It is a form of practical decision-making that allows us to see the consequences of our actions, and common Sense stops us from making mistakes that result in a bad outcome.

 Use Your Common Sense on Safari in Uganda